 Seagate IronWolf Pro version is aimed at commercial and enterprise synology NAS applications.
 With the Seagate IronWolf Pro, you get up to 12 TB of space, support for up to a 16-bay NAS, and it spins around at 7200 RPM.
 The warranty is also better, 5 years.

 2. Western Digital RED NAS-Optimized Drive – Best Reliability

-- Available in large capacities with support for 124 Bays
+- Available in capacities ranging from 2-14TB with support for...

-- Enhanced reliability with 3D active Balance Plus technology and error...
+- Enhanced reliability with 3D Active Balance Plus technology...

 Western Digital’s NAS drive lineup is called the WD Red.
 Like Seagate, they also offer a Pro version with generally better features across the board.

 If you’re considering a NAS drive for home or for a small business use, the WD Red should be in your list.
 It’s our favorite HDD and its best suitable for NAS.
 It’s available in up to 10 TB single-drive capacity and supports up to an 8-bay NAS.
 WD Reds run at around 5400 RPM and come with a 3-year warranty.